gikeymarcia/nebula-net/docs/00-how_it_works.md

 Hello and welcome to the party,

-This project template began by following along with the excellent Real Python guide on structuring a Python package.
+This project template began with the excellent [Real Python][real python] guide on structuring a Python package.
 I implemented what I needed to get going and collected all of that tooling here.